-Chapter IV of the proposed DA provides that unfair contractual terms concerning the access and use of data or the liability and remedies which are unilaterally imposed on micro, small or medium-sized enterprises shall not be binding (Article 13).206 The provision particularly concerns the situations where one party supplies a contractual term to a weaker party (a micro, small or medium-sized enterprise) who is unable to influence the terms of the contract through negotiation.
-Article 13 will not apply to the parts of the contract which are not related to making data available, in particular, the contractual terms defining the main subject matter of the contract or determining the price to be paid.
-By way of reference provided in Article 8(1), the unfairness test provided in Article 13 will also apply to an obligation to make data available as defined in Chapter III.
+Chapter IV of the DA provides that unfair contractual terms concerning the access and use of data or the liability and remedies which are unilaterally imposed on micro, small or medium-sized enterprises shall not be binding (Article 13).229 The provision particularly concerns the situations where one party supplies a contractual term to a weaker party (a micro, small or medium-sized enterprise) who is unable to influence the terms of the contract through negotiation.
+Article 13 will not apply to the parts of the contract which are not related to making data available, in particular, the contractual terms defining the main subject matter of the contract or to the adequacy of the price, as against the data supplied in exchange.230 By way of reference provided in Article 8(2), the unfairness test provided in Article 13 will also apply to an obligation to make data available as defined in Chapter III.